 - Or, if you’ve worked in a specific career field for a long period of time, you can write educating others about your career choice and any advice you have.

 Remember to tailor the products you create to your audience.
-Even though Mike and I have worked in hospitality, it would be random if we tried selling hospitality products to our audience of people who want to make money online.
+Even though I have worked in hospitality, it would be random if I tried selling hospitality products to my audience of people who want to make money online.
 So think about your audience, their problems, and their needs as you create a product for them.

 Not sure what to create?
 Ask for feedback and find ways to ask your audience where they struggle most.